 - Establishing a routine from the beginning where you can check in with your child regularly to ensure they know where their phone is at all times.

-- Using an app like Find my iPhone, which is available on iOS and Android Device Manager available for Androids, can help both parents and kids feel better about finding lost devices.
+- Using an app like Find my iPhone, which is available on iOS and Android Device Manager available for Android, can help parents and kids feel better about finding lost devices

-- After you have come to an agreement, you can manually choose what your child can access.
+- After you have worked out a parent-child phone agreement, you can manually choose what your child can access.
 Android’s Restricted Profiles and Apple’s Restrictions are easy ways to control what your child can and cannot do with their new phone.
-We have some quick guidelines to help you do this here.

 - Consider setting data limits through your wireless provider and teaching them how to connect to Wi-Fi to eliminate data overages.